Todd Schnitt: The MJ Morning Show

 Schnitt hosted The MJ Morning Show under his "MJ Kelli" personality.
 The show was broadcast Monday through Friday 6-10 am on flagship WFLZ-FM—Tampa and syndicated to KSLZ—St. Louis (Z107.7), WKSL—Jacksonville, Florida and WFKS—Melbourne, Florida (95.1 KISS-FM).
 The show focused on current events, lifestyle news, pop-culture and personal experiences.
 The program had been mostly a talk and humor format but played about two songs per hour.

 Schnitt relaunched the "MJ Morning Show" in Tampa on October 5, 2020, on 104.7 WRBQ-FM with returning cast members Fester and Froggy along with newcomer Roxanne Wilder.

-During the original run of the morning show, Schnitt's Tampa-area rival was Bubba the Love Sponge Clem, morning host at rock stations WXTB and later WHPT.
-In March 2008, Schnitt sued Clem for defamation of him and his wife.
-A Jury found Clem "not guilty" on all counts.
-The Schnitts subsequently refused to pay the remainder of their attorneys’ fees, after paying roughly $1 million.
-In March 2016, a jury partially sided with the Schnitts’ former legal firm and awarded the firm an additional $669,200.

 It was announced on January 19, 2012, that Todd Schnitt would be doing the last "MJ morning show" broadcast on February 17, 2012.
 He continued hosting his political talk show The Schnitt Show, which broadcasts afternoons.

 In October 2019, Schnitt teamed up with two former members of the show, Fester and Froggy, to launch an "MJ Morning Show Reunion Podcast" which was discontinued in November 2020 after the live morning show was relaunched the month prior on WRBQ-FM.
 He also started a podcast with Fark.com founder Drew Curtis called "Fark and Schnitt" in September 2019 and discontinued it in the summer of 2020.